Blog

 Before you touch a single wire, the most important step is to turn off the power to your HVAC system.
 Go to your home's circuit breaker and flip the switch that controls your furnace and air conditioner.
 This isn't just a suggestion; it's essential for your safety.
 Once the power is off, gather your tools.
 You'll likely only need a screwdriver and maybe a pair of wire strippers.
 It's also a great idea to photograph the wires at both your furnace control board and your thermostat before you disconnect anything.
 This simple step can save you a major headache later by giving you a clear reference of how everything was connected.

-Step 1: Wire the Adapter at Your Furnace
+Step 1: Connect the Adapter at Your Furnace Control Board

 Your first stop is your furnace or air handler.
 After removing the access panel, you'll see the control board where your thermostat wires connect.
 This is where the adapter gets hooked up.
 Your C-wire adapter will have a set of wires labeled for your equipment.
 You'll need to connect these wires to the matching terminals on the control board.
 For example, the adapter's 'R' wire goes to the 'R' terminal, and its 'C' wire goes to the 'C' or common terminal.
 Disconnect your existing thermostat wires from the control board and connect them to the corresponding wires on the adapter.
 Always follow the specific diagram that came with your adapter.